 Frequently Asked Questions

-For NSF proposals submitted on or after October 10, 2025: The training must be completed before the proposal is submitted to the agency.
+For NSF, USDA, DOE, and DOD proposals: The training must be completed before the proposal is submitted to the agency.
 A valid training certificate(s) (no older than 12-months) must be attached to the Proposal Routing Form (PRF) at form initiation.

 For NIH proposals submitted on or after May 25, 2026: The training must be completed before the proposal is submitted to the agency.
 A valid training certificate(s) (no older than 12-months) must be attached to the Proposal Routing Form (PRF) at form initiation.